 Publications and Other Products

-Academic publications produced as part of the Fire & Ice project are listed below.
-Fire & Ice scientists plan to produce at least 70 publications stemming from F&I research over the five years of the project and beyond.
+Academic publications produced as part of the Fire & Ice project are listed below under each team.
+Since 2019, Fire & Ice researchers have produced at least 65 publications.

 Badola, A., Panda, S.K., Roberts, D.A., Waigl, C.F., Bhatt, U.S., Smith, C.W., Jandt, R.R.
 (2021).
 Hyperspectral data simulation (Sentinel-2 to AVIRIS-NG) for improved wildfire fuel mapping, Boreal Alaska.
 Remote Sens., 13, 1693. https://doi.org/10.3390/rs13091693